thanasisn/BBand_LAP/JOURNAL/Readme.md

 ---
 ## 2023-04-03 09:14 [ThanasisN]

-Radmon found frizzed with different system errors.
+Radmon found frozen with different system errors.

 No tracking with CHP-1 at start of the day.
 Day is cloudy.